microsoft/xlang/design_notes/XDN00 - Design Note Process.md

 The _least effective working groups_ fail because they attempt to overload too much into a single design note or they confuse writing design notes with writing documentation.
 Overloading produces two problems: writing the design note becomes onerous and decision making becomes insular.
 When a design group goes dark, casual (and often insightful) participants have little room for input.

-Design notes should be based upon a standard Design Note Template.
+Design notes should be based upon a standard design note Template.
 This document uses one such template.